Pelmeshka127/Stack/README.md

 # Stack

-This repository includes the realization of Stack on C programm language
+This repository includes the implementation of Stack on C programm language

 To run this code you have to write in terminal: